WerghiMedArbi/IMDB_Web_Scraping_and_Sentiment_Analysis/README.md

 <h1>Project</h1>
-This is just a small project we worked on for university. feel free to use if you're interested.
+This is just a project we worked on for university. feel free to use if you're interested.

 <h3>Description:</h3>